AshganAdel/Fawry-Internship-Terraform-assignment/README.md

    Applies the changes required to reach the desired state of the configuration. common flags: Auto-approve (e.g., terraform apply -auto-approve).
 ### 4. terraform destroy:
+   Destroys all resources defined in the configuration. common flags: Auto-approve (e.g., terraform destroy -auto-approve).